1. Skip to content

 Pitch darkness was broken by a spotlight trained on two fully-suited astronauts — Germany's Matthias Maurer and France's Thomas Pesquet.

-Maurer and Pesquet marched across the hangar, with its 700 square meters (7,500 square foot) of artificial regolith, made from the volcanic soils of Italy's Mount Etna, Germany's Eifel region and rocks from Norway.
+Maurer and Pesquet marched across the hangar, with its 700 square meters (7,500 square foot) of artificial regolith, made from the volcanic soils of Italy's Mount Etna, the Eifel region in Germany and rocks from Norway.

 Equipped with long-handled scoops, a sample trolley and robotic dog, the pair pretended to explore the fake lunar surface in front of about 100 dignitaries.

-As they walked, the light shone from a precise angle to simulate how the sun will obstruct an astronaut's vision when humans return to the moon, possibly this decade.
+As they walked, the light shone from a precise angle to simulate how the sun would obstruct an astronaut's vision when humans return to the moon, possibly this decade.

 But they walked — they didn't bounce as in footage from the 1969 Apollo 11 mission — because LUNA has no lunar gravity.